Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Event reconstruction

 \section{Event reconstruction}

-Events are selected for the signal measurement and the estimation of most of the backgrounds that have passed a trigger requiring the presence of either: one muon with $\pt > 24\GeV$ in 2016 and 2018 and $\pt > 27\GeV$ in 2017; or one electron with $\pt > 27\GeV$ in 2016 and $\pt > 32\GeV$ in 2017 and 2018.
-Data are selected for the additional control samples used for background estimation that were recorded with triggers requiring the presence of either a jet with $\pt > 40 \GeV$ or a jet \pt sum $\HT > 350\GeV$.
+Events are selected for the signal measurement and the estimation of most of the backgrounds that have passed a trigger requiring the presence of either: one muon with $\pt > 24\GeV$ in 2016 and 2018 or $\pt > 27\GeV$ in 2017; one electron with $\pt > 27\GeV$ in 2016 or $\pt > 32\GeV$ in 2017 and 2018.
+Data are selected for the additional control samples used for background estimation that were recorded with triggers requiring the presence of either a jet with $\pt > 40 \GeV$ or $\HT > 350\GeV$, where $\HT$ is the scalar sum of the jet transverse momenta in an event.

 Particle candidates are processed with an optimized combination of all subdetector information using the CMS particle-flow (PF) algorithm~\cite{CMS:2017yfk} that reconstructs and identifies each individual particle in the event.
 The missing transverse momentum vector \ptvecmiss is defined as the projection onto the plane perpendicular to the beam axis of the negative vector sum of the momenta of all reconstructed PF objects in an event.
 Its magnitude is referred to as \ptmiss.